peptide garden

 Does retatrutide help with knee osteoarthritis pain?

 Yes.
-TRIUMPH-4 (n=445) showed that retatrutide reduced WOMAC knee pain scores by up to 75.8% at 68 weeks, with over 1 in 8 patients becoming completely pain-free.
-Both 9 mg and 12 mg doses met all primary and key secondary endpoints.
+The dedicated TRIUMPH-4 trial (n=445) reduced WOMAC knee pain scores by up to 75.8% at 68 weeks, with over 1 in 8 patients becoming completely pain-free; both 9 mg and 12 mg doses met all primary and key secondary endpoints.
+A separate nested knee-OA cohort within TRIUMPH-1 (n=574) reduced WOMAC pain by up to 4.3 points (73.1%) from a baseline of 6.0.
 This is likely driven by the substantial weight loss reducing mechanical load on joints.

 Does retatrutide protect against cardiovascular events?